 By 2013, Honda was the first automaker out of Japan to become a net exporter from the US.
 In that year, they exported over 108,000 Acura and Honda models, but only imported a little over 88,000.

 During his entire life, Soichiro Honda loved automobiles.
 He started out as a mechanic and fixed cars up to enter them into local races.
 By 1937, he acquired financing from a friend, Kato Shichirō and became the founder of Tōkai Seiki.
+Honda was founded in 1948 by Soichiro Honda and Takeo Fujisawa.
+Soichiro Honda got his start with working on vehicles at a young age and would enter some vehicles in races.
 They produced piston rings right out of the garage of Art Shokai.

 There were failures in the beginning.
 One occured when Tōkai Seiki achieved a contract from Toyota to supply them with piston rings, but ended up losing the deal because the quality was so poor.
 He didn’t allow that to stop him from trying.
 Honda went back to engineering school but didn’t graduate.
 He also visited factories in Japan to get a feel for the quality control of Toyota.
 Then, in 1941, he was capable of mass-producing the piston rings Toyota was looking for.
 Honda even used a process that was automated so he could employ some of the unskilled wartime laborers.